cstuartroe/teko/README.md

 # teko
-Teko is a yet-to-be-implemented statically typed scripting programming language that aims to combine the safety and scalability of Java with the quick start and powerful data structures of Python.
+Teko is a yet-to-be-implemented statically typed scripting language that aims to combine the safety and scalability of Java with the quick start and powerful data structures of Python.